tyl/field-binder/README.md

 The `DataNavigation` object wraps a `Container.Ordered` instance, and it maintains a pointer to the `currentItemId`.
 The `currentItemId` is `null` only when the `Container` is empty (`Container.size() == 0`) or when no container has been associated to the Navigator.

-The `DataNavigation.withDefaultBehavior()` tries to guess the best predefined set of listeners for the container that you are currently using.
-In the case of this tutorial, you are using a `FilterableListContainer`.
-You are not required to delve into the details of this right now.
-In this case the `FieldBinder` will use the listeners defined `ListDataNavigationStrategy`
+The `DataNavigation.withDefaultBehavior()` method tries to guess the best predefined set of listeners for the container that it is currently bound to.
+In the case of this tutorial, you were using a `FilterableListContainer`.
+This is resolved through a `DataNavigationStrategyFactory` -- the terrible name will probably change in the future.

-The `DataNavigation` interface defines several events that you can listen to
+The `DataNavigation` interface defines several events that you can listen to.

-* Navigation Events:
+### Navigation Events
 	* FirstItem
 	* NextItem
 	* PrevItem
 	* LastItem
 	* CurrentItemChange

 Because the DataNavigation object maintains an internal state, that is, a pointer to the "current" item id, for each other navigation event,  the `CurrentItemChange` event always fires.
 Therefore, if you want to hook into *every* navigation event, then you should listen to `CurrentItemChange`.

-* CRUD events
+### CRUD events
 	* ItemCreate
 	* ItemEdit
 	* ItemRemove
 	* AfterCommit, OnCommit, BeforeCommit
 	* OnDiscard

 For instance, in order to listen to the `CurrentItemChange` event on the `binder` component use: